 A captive environment should offer environmental comfort and appropriate choices and challenges that allow the animal to perform natural, normal & rewarding behaviours.
 We can consider good animal care to:

-Remember!
 How often do you visit a zoo and see an enclosure painted in a colour that mimics the animal’s natural environment, or even painted with fake vegetation?
-A good environment is not an environment that aims to look natural and nice for the visitors, but one that promotes natural and rewarding animal behaviours!
+A good environment is not an environment that aims to look natural and nice for visitors, but one that promotes natural and rewarding animal behaviours.

-Comfort can encompass a lot of the aspects of daily care that captive facilities should be providing to ensure we are meeting the provision of the biological functioning of that animal.
+Comfort can encompass a lot of the aspects of daily care that captive facilities should be providing to ensure they meet the provision of the biological functioning of that animal.
 The provision of comfort can include some of the following:

-Providing appropriately comfortable environments that provides satisfaction and meets basic biological functioning is extremely important, but comfort alone does not ensure that the animal is thriving.
+Providing appropriately comfortable environments that provide satisfaction and meet basic biological functioning is extremely important, but comfort alone does not ensure that the animal is thriving.

 Ever noticed that the moment you shut a door on your cat or dog they want to go through it?
 But then you open it for them and they don’t want to go through?
 By shutting the door, you effectively removed their choice on where to go and studies show that having the choice can often actually be more important than using that choice for animals.

 For example, zoo animals given choice to use different spaces in their environment, show a positive response (more relaxed, lower stress levels or demonstrate more natural repertoire of behaviours) to having that choice, irrespective of whether they use it or not.
 And it’s not just choice about enclosure space use.
-Choice of foods to eat, mate choice, social interactions and bedding choice are just some of the other ways good zoos and aquariums can offer appropriate choices for their animals.
+Choice of foods to eat, mate choice, social interactions and bedding choice are just some of the other ways good captive facilities can offer appropriate choices for their animals.